Google Search Console, explained

 Why does one of my sites say “Unverified”?

-Do I need a sitemap before connecting?
+Do I need a sitemap?